John Mitchell (Being Human)

-John Mitchell is a fictional vampire in the comedy-drama TV series Being Human, portrayed by Guy Flanagan in the "Pilot" and afterwards by Aidan Turner.
+John Mitchell is a fictional vampire in the comedy-drama TV series Being Human, portrayed by Guy Flanagan in the pilot and afterwards by Aidan Turner.
 The male lead for the duration of the show's first three series appeared in 23 episodes of the drama, as well as in three Being Human novels.

 Television series

 Background

-In the series narrative Mitchell is a soldier during the first world war when he meets the vampire Herrick.
-Herrick offered to spare the lives of Mitchell's platoon if Mitchell would allow him to turn him into a vampire.
-Mitchell agreed to this.
-In the coming decades he joins Herrick and is known by other vampires for his brutality and cruelty.
+In the series narrative, Mitchell is a soldier during the First World War when he meets the vampire Herrick.
+Herrick offers to spare the lives of Mitchell's platoon if Mitchell will allow him to turn him into a vampire; Mitchell agrees, and becomes Herrick's vampire companion.

+In the ensuing decades, he joins Herrick and is known by other vampires for his brutality and cruelty.
 In the 1960s Mitchell and Herrick kill several people in a flat.
-When Mitchell is hiding from the police, he meets a young woman called Josie.
+When Mitchell is hiding from the police, he meets a young woman named Josie.
 Mitchell spares Josie's life, and she helps him to abstain from blood for the next years.
-As time passes, a romantic relationship develops between the pair.
-Eventually Josie and Mitchell go separate ways.
-When the werewolf George gets attacked by two vampires Mitchell helps him and the two become friends.
+As time passes, a romantic relationship develops between the pair, but they eventually go their separate ways.
+When the werewolf George Sands is attacked by two vampires, Mitchell saves his life and the two become friends.